Askannz/optimus-manager/README.md

 - Setting `modeset` to `no` in the `[intel]` and `[nvidia]` sections
 - Changing the DRI versions from 3 to 2

-If that does not fix your problem and you have to open a GitHub issue, please attach all both the Xorg log and the daemon log.
+If that does not fix your problem and you have to open a GitHub issue, please attach both the Xorg log and the daemon log.

 ### GPU switching works but I cannot run any 3D application in Intel mode (they fail to launch with some error message)

-Check is the `nvidia` module is still loaded in Intel mode.
-That should not happen, but if it is the case, then logout, stop the display manager manually, unload any Nvidia module (`nvidia`, `nvidia_modeset`,`nvidia_drm`, in that order) and restart the display manager.
+Check if the `nvidia` module is still loaded in Intel mode.
+That should not happen, but if it is the case, then logout, stop the display manager manually, unload all Nvidia modules (`nvidia`, `nvidia_modeset`,`nvidia_drm`, in that order) and restart the display manager.

 Consider opening a GitHub issue about this, with logs attached.

-### I don't use a display manager, or I do not want optimus-manager to stop/restart my display manager
+### I do not use a display manager, or I do not want optimus-manager to stop/restart my display manager

 You can disable control of the login manager by setting the option `login_manager` in the section `[optimus]` of the config file to `""`. **Please note** that you will have to manually stop your X server before switching GPUs, because the rendering kernel modules cannot be unloaded while the server is running.